iTwin/auth-clients/packages/oidc-signin-tool/README.md

 The option is also available on `client.signIn()` and `TestUtility.getAccessToken()`.
 When you supply a `page`, the tool does **not** close your page or browser — you are responsible for cleaning them up.
-When the option is omitted, the existing dynamic-import behavior is used, so this is fully backwards compatible.
+When the option is omitted, the default dynamic import behavior is used.

 ## Mocha leaks